Red Hat Linux: Features

 GCC 2.96 failed to compile the Linux kernel, and some other software used in Red Hat, due to stricter checks.
 It also had an incompatible C++ ABI with other compilers.
 The distribution included a previous version of GCC for compiling the kernel, called "kgcc".

-As of Red Hat Linux 8.0, UTF-8 was enabled as the default character encoding for the system.
-This had little effect on English-speaking users, but enabled much easier internationalisation and seamless support for multiple languages, including ideographic, bi-directional and complex script languages along with European languages.
-However, this did cause some negative reactions among existing Western European users, whose legacy ISO-8859–based setups were broken by the change.

 Version 8.0 was also the second to include the Bluecurve desktop theme.
 It used a common theme for GNOME-2 and KDE 3.0.2 desktops, as well as OpenOffice-1.0.
 KDE members did not appreciate the change, claiming that it was not in the best interests of KDE.

 Version 9 supported the Native POSIX Thread Library, which was ported to the 2.4 series kernels by Red Hat.

 Red Hat Linux lacked many features due to possible copyright and patent problems.
 For example, MP3 support was disabled in both Rhythmbox and XMMS; instead, Red Hat recommended using Ogg Vorbis, which has no patents.
 MP3 support, however, could be installed afterwards, through the use of packages.
 Support for Microsoft's NTFS file system was also missing, but could be freely installed as well.